Victor Marchetti: Later writing

 In 1978, Marchetti published an article about the JFK assassination in the far-right newspaper of the antisemitic Liberty Lobby, The Spotlight.
 Marchetti, a proponent of the organized crime and the CIA conspiracy theory, claimed that the House Select Committee on Assassinations revealed a CIA memo from 1966 that named E. Howard Hunt, Frank Sturgis and Gerry Patrick Hemming in the JFK assassination.
 Marchetti also claimed that Marita Lorenz offered sworn testimony to confirm this.
 The HSCA reported that it had not received such a memo and rejected theories that Hunt was involved in a plot to kill Kennedy.

 In 1981, Hunt sued the Liberty Lobby and Marchetti for defamation and won $650,000 in damages.
 Liberty Lobby, represented by attorney Mark Lane, appealed the verdict.
 On February 1, 1985, Marchetti stated that key parts of his articles were based upon rumors that he heard from Penthouse columnist Bill Corson and that he had no corroboration of Corson's story.
 Corson had provided an earlier deposition stating that he not discussed the rumors with Marchetti.
 Marchetti and Liberty Lobby won the appeal in 1985.
 Commenting afterward, two jurors rejected that the conspiracy theories offered by Lane influenced the verdict.
 Lane's 1991 book Plausible Denial, develops the claims he presented in the trial.

-In 1989, Marchetti presented a paper on the CIA at the Ninth International Revisionist Conference held by the Holocaust denial organisation Institute for Historical Review (IHR).
+In 1989, Marchetti presented a paper on the CIA at the Ninth International Revisionist Conference held by the Institute for Historical Review (IHR).

 Marchetti edited the New American View newsletter, which described its aim as to "document for patriotic Americans... the excess of pro-Israelism, which warps the news we see and hear from our media, cows our Congress into submission, and has already cost us hundreds of innocent, young Americans in Lebanon and elsewhere."
 He also co-published the Zionist Watch newsletter with Mark Lane, and published ADL and Zionism, by Paul Goldstein and Jeffrey Steinberg, who were both closely associated with the LaRouche movement.